 This post contains affiliate links.
 This means we make a small commission at no cost to you if you click through and make a purchase.
 All prices listed are accurate at time of publication.

 Backpacking Southeast Asia

 Congratulations!
 You have decided to go backpacking Southeast Asia, one of the most amazing places in the world for this purpose!
-In this article, you’ll find out all there is to know: facts about the region, your perfect itinerary for backpacking Southeast Asia, tips and tricks, and all the essentials you should bring along.
+In this article, you’ll find out all there is to know: facts about the region, your perfect itinerary for urban backpacking as well as backpacking in more remote regions, tips and tricks, and all the essentials you should bring along.

 Facts about Southeast Asia

 Southeast Asia is tropical, so unless you are on a high mountain, the weather will be warm.
 Most of the region’s average annual temperature is around 80 Fahrenheit (27 Celsius).
 When backpacking Southeast Asia it is important to know that there are three seasons: the hot season, the dry season, and the rainy season.
 The hottest months of the year are generally March to May, with temperatures exceeding 104 Fahrenheit (40 Celsius).